-At the time of the inspection access to the attic space was limited therefore I could not fully inspect the ventilation to see if it was adequate.
-The home may not ventilate well.
+At the time of the inspection there was no access to the attic space therefore I could not fully inspect the ventilation or it's sufficiency.
 Hidden damage could exist.
-I recommend a qualified professional to evaluate the ventilation of the unfinished space and make recommendations for improvement.
+I recommend that access be created and that the attic area be inspected.